chai-py/github-example/Instructions.md

 Today is Monday and tomorrow is not monday
 Tuesday is not holiday
 I do not consider wednesday as a day
+Thusday is not a weekend but friday is weekend